-1. Choose Kid and Pet-Friendly Furniture
+1. Choose Kid-friendly and Pet-Friendly Furnitures

 2. Secure the Perimeter